NeneWang/learn-programming/python/project/project-2a.md

 </details>

 ## Learning the secret of wealth: Compound Interest
-This might be a concept harder to understand but here we have a program that approximates how rich you will be if you start investing in the stock market
+This might be a concept harder to understand but here we have a program that approximates how rich you will be if you started an investing account (and you add or remove money from your investing account)

 ```python
 age_start_investing = 18